schollz/raw/README.md

 ## confg file

-see `example/config.toml` and its directory for how to structure samples for a song and add configuration. basically, the config file lets you setup the song structure for each track, and setup effects based on probabilities (0-1).
+see `config-example.toml` and its directory for how to structure samples for a song and add configuration. basically, the config file lets you setup the song structure for each track, and setup effects based on probabilities (0-1).

 ## license